qiskit-community/prototype-entanglement-forging/docs/3-explanatory_material/explanatory_material.md

 ### Running on quantum hardware
 - Results on hardware will not be as good as on the QASM simulator.
-Getting good results will require using a quantum backend with good properties (qubit fidely, gate fidelity etc.), as well as a lot of fine-tuning of parameters.
+Getting good results will require using a quantum backend with good properties (qubit fidelity, gate fidelity etc.), as well as a lot of fine-tuning of parameters.
 - Queue times are long, which makes execution on a quantum backend difficult.
-This issue will be mitigated once the module can be uploaded as a qiskit runtime (not currently suppored).
+This issue will be mitigated once the module can be uploaded as a qiskit runtime (not currently supported).
 This will be made possible when either:
   - The module has been simplified to fit into a single program, or
   - Qiskit runtime provides support for multi-file programs